RajNayyar/HotelAssignment-ANGULAR-6/README.md

 --------------------Then we have to setup Angular CLI-------------------------

-step 1: Navigate to project Directory: step 2: Install Angular CLI by using Node Packet Manager "npm install -g @angular/cli" step 3:Run "npm install" to include nodemodules in project.
+step 1: Navigate to project Directory: hotelSearch

+step 2: Install Angular CLI by using Node Packet Manager "npm install -g @angular/cli"

+step 3:Run "npm install" to include nodemodules in project.

 ----------------------To Start the Project---------------------------------

-step 1: Start server by using following command "ng serve" step 2: Open the browser and enter the URL localhost:4200
+step 1: Go to the project directory and Start server by using following command "ng serve"

+step 2: Open the browser and enter the URL localhost:4200

 ----------------Then we have to setup Jasmine and karma-----------------------